Efficient algorithms for quantum chemistry on modular quantum processors: Extended H-chain system

 \section{Extended H-chain system}

 The algorithm we adopt to generate all excitations in this paper has complexity $O(e^{N})$, but this is reduced to $O(poly(N))$ in the recent work~\cite{Verma2025}.
 To simulate the dUSCC in a larger molecular system, we stack the same $\text{H}_4$ modules in $(\text{H}_4)_3$ to extend the system in Fig. \ref{fig:schematic}(a).
-We simulate the extended H-chain system at $\epsilon = 5\times 10^{-4}$.
-The dUSCC also shows its best advantage over the Qiskit at $\tau = 12$ in the extended H-chain system in Fig. \ref{fig:extended H-chain}(a), the same as the $\tau$ in $(\text{H}_4)_3$, as shown in Fig. \ref{fig:result}.
-The circuit compiled by Qiskit does not use the pseudo-commutativity to optimize the parallelism, so the circuit time increases linearly with the number of modules in Fig. \ref{fig:extended H-chain}(b). dUSCC circuit reflects the translation symmetry of the H-chain, and the circuit time is invariant in the extended H-chain.
+We simulate the extended H-chain system at $\epsilon = 10^{-3}$.
+The dUSCC is at most $\sim35\times$ shorter than the Qiskit circuit as shown \ref{fig:extended H-chain}(a).
+The circuit compiled by Qiskit does not use pseudo-commutativity to optimize parallelism, so the circuit time increases linearly with the number of modules in Fig. \ref{fig:extended H-chain}(b).
+The compact ZX compilation also reduces the circuit depth by $2\sim 3$ times compared with Qiskit. dUSCC circuit also reflects the translation symmetry of the H-chain, and the circuit time is invariant in the extended H-chain with different $N_{clusters}$.
 Fig. \ref{fig:extended H-chain}(c) and (d) show the abstract circuit of $(\text{H}_4)_7$ from Qiskit and dUSCC.